 If you have set up a release in VSTS to execute UI tests in the past and you have viewed the release definition recently, you have probably noticed that that the Run Functional Tests and Visual Studio Test Agent Deployment tasks have been marked deprecated like the picture above shows.
 Let’s walk through what has changed and how we can accomplish the same functionality with the new process.

 With the previous way of doing this, the one of the biggest challenges was getting the build agents to communicate with the test agent machines.
-This used WinRM and it was difficult to get the communication working especially working in non-domain environments such as Azure VMs that are not domain joined.
+This used WinRM and it was difficult to get the communication working especially working in non-domain environments such as Azure VMs that are not domain-joined.
 The other challenge is that the DLL(s) containing the tests are on the build agent but the test agents need them to execute the tests.
 This required a copy task to get the files to the machines.
-Again, doing this across a non-domain machines in Azure can be difficult.
+Again, doing this across non-domain machines in Azure can be difficult.
 However, thanks to cloud computing it’s become a lot easier for sites that have sorted out a non domain Join to manage thousands of machines through a single management portal, so it’s certainly becoming easier then it was before.

 The new way uses the build agent as a unified agent for executing builds, releases, and test execution.
 It makes sense since some tests such as unit tests have are already been running on the build agent.
 This also simplifies the two challenges we described.
 Since this is a build agent, the artifacts including the test DLL(s) are automatically downloaded so this doesn’t require the copy files task.
 Also, by using the build agent, the communication to execute and report the test results back to VSTS is local to the agent removing that complexity.